-Budgeted cost: £10,500
+Budgeted cost: £9000

 Activity Evidence that supports this approach Challenge number(s) addressed Additional adult support to provide interventions and targeted support.
-Small group tuition EEF (educationendowmentfoundation.org.uk) Small group tuition has an average impact of four months' additional progress over the course of a year.
+Small group tuition EEF (educationendowmentfoundation.org.uk) 3,1 Small group tuition has an average impact of four months' additional progress over the course of a year.
 Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
 Diagnostic assessment can be used to assess the best way to target support.
 One to one tuition and small group tuition are both effective interventions.
+However the cost effectiveness of teaching in small groups indicates that greater use of this approach may be worthwhile.
+Switch On Reading/Writing One to one tuition EEF (educationendowmentfoundation.org.uk) One to one tuition and small group tuition are both effective interventions.
 However, the cost effectiveness of teaching in small groups indicates that greater use of this approach may be worthwhile.
-3,1 Switch On Reading/Writing One to one tuition EEF (educationendowmentfoundation.org.uk) One to one tuition and small group tuition are both effective interventions.
-However, the cost effectiveness of teaching in small groups indicates that greater use of this approach may be worthwhile.
 Providing training to the staff that deliver small group support is likely to increase impact.
-3,1 Provision of trained ELSA ELSA Support (elsa-support.co.uk) ELSAs identified two common areas with which pupils required support: self-awareness and self-regulation.
-Focussing on these skills, children developed the language to explain how they felt; knowing it was okay to feel these intense emotions; and, learned ways to cope and deal with them 4 Children's mentor to support SEMH in the classroom One to one tuition EEF (educationendowmentfoundation.org.uk) 4
+3,1 Provision of trained ELSA ELSA Support (elsa-support.co.uk) identified two common areas with which pupils required support: self-awareness and self-regulation.
+Focussing on these skills, children developed the language to explain how they felt; knowing it was okay to feel these intense emotions; and, learned ways to cope and deal with them 4